NikolaeVarius/go-ardupilot/README.md

 # go-ardupilot

-Project to try and get a ardupilot powered drone flying based on the gobot framework
+Project to try and get a ardupilot powered drone flying based on the gobot framework, but also non autopiloted drones such as a tiny whoop.

 ## Prerequisites